English

 SIMPLY: RESPECT

 Every day we are so happy to interact with the natural world that surrounds us on this island.
 It is sometimes a challenge to make sure we are contributing to a balanced relationship, and that we not only enjoy, but also care for and give back to our environment.
 It is natural that so many of us find it so healthy and liberating to swim in these beautiful waters, but it doesn’t come without a cost and consequences to the ecosystem, and it is always so much greater to come out of these experiences with a little more consciousness and knowledge.
-For example….(?) – DID YOU KNOW – (?) that the natural skin oil on our hands can promote fungi growth on corals if contact is made?
+For example… DID YOU KNOW??… that the natural skin oil on our hands can promote fungi growth on corals if contact is made?
 This is one reason why it’s very important not to touch them.
 Corals are years and years old…and yet so easily damaged.
 This is just a single tiny example of a bit of knowledge that can help us be better and help our home.
 We become powerful when we show respect.

-TOGETHER: OUR HELP FOR NATURE MATTERS
+OUR HELP FOR NATURE MATTERS

 Showing respect in the integration with our natural world is so crucial…we eat from it, we breathe from it, we learn through it, we feel from it.
 It truly is in our best interest to provide the best care possible.
 To serve it!… not just take from it.

 Come visit us and feel free to ask us anytime about our initiatives and the ways in which we contribute our grains of sand.
 But most importantly – tell us YOUR IDEAS! for more respectful, sustainable practices!
 If there is anything you can share or suggest to help us become more educated or efficient towards our surroundings, PLEASE! contact us!
 We, humans, are not helpless…we have all the power to help nature!
 There is ALWAYS something we can do.
 Right??
 YOU can always help.
-TOGETHER, WE CAN ALWAYS HELP.

 COMMUNITY